Vegetation Management (Clearing for Relevant Purposes) Amendment Bill 2018

 That the bill be now read a second time

-Vote on whether to advance this KAP private member's bill to committee stage; the bill sought to require notification for rejected clearing applications, allow grazing on high-value agriculture land, and ease mulga fodder harvesting rules during drought.
-The bill was defeated 43-48, with LNP, KAP, NQF, PHON and one Independent voting in favour, while Labor and the Greens voted against.
+Final vote on whether to advance the KAP private member's bill to allow grazing on land approved for high-value agriculture and require information notices for rejected clearing applications.
+The bill was defeated 43-48, with LNP, KAP, crossbench and independents voting for, and Labor and the Greens voting against.

 The motion was defeated.